-Have you ever heard of “Nagoya Meshi (名古屋めし)”?
-Nagoya Meshi are actually foods that originated and were developed in the city, Nagoya, Aichi Prefecture.
+Have you ever heard of Nagoya Meshi (名古屋めし)?
+Nagoya Meshi is actually food that originated and developed in Nagoya City, Aichi Prefecture.

-The breakfast combo is called “Morning (モーニング)”, which is typically made up of a cup of coffee, a bowl of green salad, a boiled egg, and a slice of toast.
+The breakfast combo is called Morning (モーニング), which typically consists of a cup of coffee, a bowl of green salad, a boiled egg, and a slice of toast.

 Ogura Toast (小倉トースト)

-And what I introduce here, “Ogura Toast (小倉トースト)” makes up an indispensable part of the breakfast combo Morning.
+And what I introduce here, Ogura Toast (小倉トースト), makes up an indispensable part of the breakfast combo Morning.

-The toast, known as a Nagoya Meshi, is characterized by the chunky sweet red bean paste “Ogura An (小倉あん)” that is spread over the bread.
+The toast, known as a Nagoya Meshi, features a chunky sweet red bean jam called Ogura An (小倉あん) spread over the bread.

-Ogura-An is a common type of “Anko (餡子)” consisting of 2 types of sweetened Azuki red beans, chunky and smooth.
+Ogura-An is a common type of Anko (餡子) sweet red bean paste consisting of 2 kinds of sweetened Azuki red beans, chunky & smooth.

-- Toast a slice of white bread
+- Toast a slice of white bread.

-- Enjoy Ogura Toast!
+- Now it’s ready.
+Enjoy Ogura Toast!

-It is also good to make a sandwich with the sweet red bean jam Ogura-An in between.
-By the way, in Japan, the sandwich bread is generally called “Ogura Sand (小倉サンド)”.
+Also, you can make a sandwich with the sweet red bean jam in between.
+By the way, here in Japan, the sandwich bread is generally called Ogura Sand (小倉サンド).